 http://www.nationaldomesticviolencehelpline.org.uk

 There are also counsellors and therapists with a specialism and experience in abuse you may find from local searches who can offer you support and guidance.
 The main thing is that you find a way to reach out and know that nobody should live in fear or feel repeatedly intimidated or threatened in a relationship.
-Further information about emotional abuse and recovery can be found in the book Never Again - moving on from narcissistic abuse and other toxic relationships by Dr. Sarah Davies
+Further information about emotional abuse and recovery can be found in the book How to leave a narcissist... for good by Dr. Sarah Davies